Apple confirms Oct 13th event to announce new 'iPhone 12' family

 The addition of 5G connectivity is widely expected, though there are questions as to how it will be implemented.
 There is the possibility all will include support for sub-6GHz bands, but only some models may offer the high-speed mmWave support.

-Along with the iPhone update, Apple is still expected to reveal "AirTags," its object tracking accessory.
+Along with the new iPhone, Apple is still expected to reveal "AirTags," its object tracking accessory.
 Taking advantage of Ultra Wideband and Bluetooth, the accessory could attach to keys or other objects, and could be found via the user's Find My app, by using the existing network of iPhones in the world to help locate the tag.

 There have been rumors the "Find My" app may work with "AirTags" in an unusual way, with some speculation it could be more direct in advising where the tag is by using AR on a real-world camera view.